KallistiOS/KallistiOS/utils/dc-chain/doc/mingw/README.md

 To make the toolchains, do the following:

-1. Start the **MSYS** shell if not already done.
+1. Start the **MSYS** Shell if not already done.
 2. Navigate to the `dc-chain` directory by entering:

 		cd /opt/toolchains/dc/kos/utils/dc-chain/

-3. Enter `./download.sh`.
-This will download all the source packages for all components.
+3. Enter the following to download all source packages for all components:

+		./download.sh

-4. Enter `./unpack.sh`.
-This will unpack all packages.
+4. Enter the following to unpack all source packages.

+		./unpack.sh

-5. Enter `make`.
+5. Enter the following to launch the process:

+		make

 Now it's time to take a coffee as this process is really long: several hours will be needed to make the full toolchain!

+If you want to install the **GNU Debugger** (`gdb`), just enter:

+	make gdb

-If you want to install the **GNU Debugger** (`gdb`), just enter `make gdb`.
-This will install `sh-elf-gdb` and can be used to debug programs throught `dc-load/dc-tool`.
+This will install `sh-elf-gdb` and can be used to debug programs through `dc-load/dc-tool`.

-After everything is done, you can cleanup all temporary files by just entering `./cleanup.sh`.
+After everything is done, you can cleanup all temporary files by entering:

+	./cleanup.sh

+## Remove the MSYS environment patch ##

 Don't forget to replace the patched `msys-1.0.dll` with its original version (i.e. the patched file `SHA-1` is `4f7c8eb2d061cdf4d256df624f260d0e58043072`).

+To do that, you will need to close the running **MSYS** Shell!

 ## Fixing up Newlib for SH-4 ##

 The `ln` command in the **MinGW/MSYS** environment is not effective, as symbolic links are not well managed under this environment.
 That's why you need to manually fix up **SH-4** `newlib` when updating your toolchain (i.e. rebuilding it) and/or updating **KallistiOS**.

 This is the purpose of the provided `fixup-sh4-newlib.sh` shell script.

 Before executing it, just edit it to be sure if the `$toolchains_base` variable is correctly set.
 Then execute it by just entering `./fixup-sh4-newlib.sh`.

-## Final note ##
+## Conclusion ##

 After following this guide, the toolchain should be ready.

-You can just compile **KallistiOS** by following the same guide as the others platforms, that's why it isn't described here.
+Now it's time to compile **KallistiOS**.

 Please read the `/opt/toolchains/dc/kos/doc/README` file to learn the next steps.